 I did a video on this topic as well, with my friend Sumit Bhandari, you may watch it below:

-The above list is not an exhaustive one, but it would be a good starting point which would give you confidence to give yourself a start.
+The above list is not an exhaustive one, but it would be a good starting point that would give you the confidence to give yourself a start.

 The Real understanding of the Personal Financial Planner comes only in the journey.
 It’s just like arranged Marriage.

-Good Financial Planners also have their client selecting criteria, so you both have to accept each other with all the disclosures and transparency to take the relationship forward.
+Good Financial Planners also have their clients selecting criteria, so you both have to accept each other with all the disclosures and transparency to take the relationship forward.